If you have a large

-forming hosta, odds are that it has the species, Hosta sieboldiana, somewhere in its history.
-Perhaps the classic
+forming hosta, odds are that it has the species, H. 'Sieboldiana', somewhere in its

 will be about 24 inches high and over 60 inches wide at

 maturity.
-They will have near white flowers with a pale lavender
+It will have near white flowers with a pale lavender

-mid-tepal stripe in late June to mid July.
+mid-tepal stripe from late June into mid-July.
 The leaves are

 broadly ovate, with thick substance and are heavily corrugated.

 the leaf.
-This usually melts away as the summer progresses
+However, the wax may melt away as the summer progresses

 resulting in a green colored leaf by fall.

-Mark Zilis (2000) there is some confusion about the actual
+The Hostapedia by Mark Zilis (2009) there is some confusion about the actual

 characteristics of this species.
 The true species forms that he

-has observed do not always conform to those of Hosta sieboldiana 'Elegans'.
+has observed do not always match those of

 The true species types have less corrugation in the leaves, are